 Another illness spread by mosquito bites is dengue fever, whose symptoms are similar to those of malaria, plus a headache and aching bones.
-Dengue-carrying mosquitoes are particularly prevalent during the rainy season and fly during the day, so wear insect repellent in the daytime if mosquitoes are around.
+Dengue-carrying mosquitoes are particularly prevalent in urban areas during the rainy season and fly during the day, so wear insect repellent in the daytime if mosquitoes are around.
 The only treatment is complete rest, with drugs to assuage the fever – and take note that a second infection can be fatal.

 Other bites and stings

 Other biting insects can also be a nuisance.
 These include bed bugs, sometimes found in cheap (and, occasionally, in not so cheap) hotels – look for squashed ones around the bed.
 Sandflies, often present on beaches, are quite small, but their bites, usually on feet and ankles, itch like hell and last for days.
 Head or body lice can be picked up from people or bedding, and are best treated with medicated soap or shampoo.